Operation Pitting: Continued military operations

 On 31 August 2021, following the end of the evacuation operation, Air Chief Marshal Sir Michael Wigston stated that the UK was ready to launch strikes against ISIL-KP, the group responsible for the terrorist attack which killed two British nationals and a child of a third, as well as 13 US service personnel and dozens of Afghans during Operation Pitting.
 Foreign Secretary Dominic Raab acknowledged this statement and did not reject the prospect.
 In May 2021, Royal Navy First Sea Lord Tony Radakin stated that the UK Carrier Strike Group centred around HMS Queen Elizabeth was prepared to carry out strike operations against the Taliban if required.

 Following Operation Pitting, NATO launched Operation Allied Sollace to relocate eligible Afghans via third countries.
 On 13 September 2021, around 140 troops from 1st Battalion, Royal Gurkha Rifles deployed to Kosovo as part of this operation to provide force protection and assistance with processing refugees prior to their onward transfer to the UK.

 During October 2021, the RAF restarted periodic evacuation flights out of Afghanistan.
 The first airlifted up to 40 refugees to RAF Brize Norton in England via an undisclosed route.
 Further refugees were airlifted via third countries.

+In December 2023 it emerged that some 200 British-trained Afghan special forces personnel and 32 former senior Afghan officials had had their applications for resettlement via the ARAP scheme refused, and potentially faced repatriation.